 Faith & Reason The Assumption Of Faith Faith is integral to human understanding, influencing science and religion by shaping how we interpret reality, from trusting historical records and scientific principles to exploring spiritual beliefs.
 This article will cover the reasoning for faith in the supernatural.
 Brian Acebo · Jun 25, 2025

-Faith & Reason The True Goal of Religion: Why Christianity Deserves Our Deepest Examination At its heart, religion is not about moral rules, community activities, or spiritual practices — though these may accompany it.
-The true purpose of religion is to heal the severed relationship between Creator and creature.
+Faith & Reason The True Goal of Religion: Why Christianity Deserves Our Deepest Examination The true purpose of religion is not ethics but reconciliation — healing the severed relationship between Creator and creature.
+Only one religion offers God's descent to man rather than man's attempt to ascend to God.
 Brian Acebo · Jun 25, 2025

 Faith & Reason Why Catholicism Is the True Religion: A Journey Through the Evidence Catholicism is not just one denomination among many, nor is it merely a system of tradition and ritual.
 It is the original Church founded by Jesus Christ, safeguarded for two thousand years, and offered to the world as the one true path to union with God.
 Brian Acebo · Jun 25, 2025

-Prayer & Spiritual Life The Chaplet Of Divine Mercy The Chaplet of Divine Mercy is not merely a recitation of words but a spiritual exercise of trust, intercession, and surrender to God's overwhelming mercy.
+Prayer & Spiritual Life The Chaplet Of Divine Mercy The Chaplet of Divine Mercy is a prayer of intercession rooted in St. Faustina's Diary — offering to the Father the Body and Blood of Christ on behalf of a world in need of mercy.
 Brian Acebo · Apr 16, 2025

 Apologetics Why Can't God Save Us Without Jesus Jesus' death on the cross was not just about paying a price — it was about transforming us, drawing us back to God, and demonstrating the depth of His love.
 Brian Acebo · Mar 20, 2025

 Apologetics Miracles Are Impossible Rarity does not equal impossibility.
-Just because miracles are uncommon or not easily detectable does not mean they cannot happen.
+Dismissing miracles without investigation is not skepticism — it is a conclusion smuggled in as a starting point.
 Brian Acebo · Mar 20, 2025

 Catechism & Doctrine What Is The Catechism Of The Catholic Church?
-The Catechism of the Catholic Church (CCC) is a foundational text for understanding Catholic doctrine, worship, and morality.
+The Catechism of the Catholic Church is the most complete presentation of Catholic teaching in the modern era — a reference for anyone who wants to understand what the Church believes and why.
 Brian Acebo · Mar 20, 2025

 Glossary Easter Easter is the feast of Christ's Resurrection — the Feast of feasts, the Christian Passover, and the foundation of the entire Christian faith and liturgical year.